-If you run an air conditioner, you have a source of water.
+If you run an air conditioner, you have a source of water, as a result of dehumidification in the AC.
 Considered grey water, the condensation dripping from the a/c drain hose is free of chlorine, fluoride, salt and chemicals found in tap or pool water.
 This condensate is a hidden boon that has many household uses.
 It’s not good to drink though,

 In hot, humid areas, an air conditioner can produce 18 gallons (68 liters) a day – although in arid areas the gain is much more modest, maybe only one liter daily.
 But most often it goes to waste, dripping down the side of buildings and evaporating away.

 A/C drip water isn’t safe for drinking, as you can’t determine how pure it is when it leaves the A/C unit.
 Being basically distilled water, it lacks the essential calcium, magnesium, and potassium obtained from ordinary water sources.
 If filtered and sterilized, it could theoretically serve for emergencies, but wouldn’t supply the minerals humans need.
 But you can still use it.
 Why not?

 Gather the condensate in a bucket or even a barrel, if you have one.

 - Washing windows and tiled floors.
 A/C condensate is also the logical choice for outdoor chores like washing patio floors and garden paving, your car, and garden furniture.